 Manufacturers and those involved in the distribution chain have a legal obligation to bring products to market that are safe for public use or consumption.
 This often involves various tests to ensure safety.
 Product manufacturers who bring defective products to market put consumers at risk for injury and sometimes death and open themselves to liability for damages related to the harm their product caused someone.

-The legal community has divided product defects into three main categories: design defects, manufacturing defects, and information defects, which are sometimes referred to as marketing defects.
 This categorization makes it easier to determine liability for a defective product injury and helps pinpoint a specific cause for the defect and injuries.
 Some products might have more than one type of defect; they are not mutually exclusive.

 Below our product liability lawyers offer an in-depth explanation of each type of product defect, how they impact a product liability claim after suffering harm, and who could be liable in a product liability lawsuit.